 6. Subsection (f) permits the receiver to recover actual damages, including costs and attorney fees, from a person that willfully violated the stay.
-In addition, subsection (f) would permit the court to sanction any willful violation by civil contempt, without regard to whether the receiver suffered actual damages as a result.
-The Committee may wish to consider whether to bracket the language "including costs and reasonable attorney's fees."
+In addition, subsection (f) would permit the court to punish any willful violation by contempt, without regard to whether the receiver suffered actual damages as a result.

 SECTION 14.
-ENGAGEMENT AND COMPENSATION OF PROFESSIONAL.
+EMPLOYMENT AND COMPENSATION OF PROFESSIONAL.

-- (a) With court approval in the order appointing a receiver, or otherwise after notice and a hearing, the receiver may engage an attorney, accountant, appraiser, auctioneer, broker, or other professional to assist the receiver in performing the receiver's duties.
+- (a) With court approval in the order appointing a receiver, or otherwise after notice and a hearing, the receiver may employ an attorney, accountant, appraiser, auctioneer, broker, or other professional to assist the receiver in performing the receiver's duties.
 The receiver shall disclose to the court the identity and qualifications of the professional, the scope and nature of the proposed engagement, the proposed compensation, and any potential conflict of interest.
-A person is not disqualified from engagement under this section solely because of the person's engagement by, representation of, or other relationship with the receiver, a creditor, or other party if the court finds the engagement is appropriate.
-This [act] does not preclude the receiver from providing services as an attorney, accountant, auctioneer, or broker when licensed to do so. - (b) A receiver or a professional engaged under subsection (a) may file with the court an itemized statement of the time spent, work performed, billing rates of all persons that performed the work, and an itemized list of expenses.
+A person is not disqualified from employment under this section solely because of the person's employment by, representation of, or other relationship with the receiver, a creditor, or other party if the court finds the employment is appropriate.
+This [act] does not preclude the receiver from providing services as an attorney, accountant, auctioneer, or broker when licensed to do so. - (b) A receiver or a professional employed by the receiver under subsection (a) may file with the court an itemized statement of the time spent, work performed, billing rates of all persons that performed the work and an itemized list of expenses.
 With court approval after notice and a hearing, the receiver shall pay the amounts itemized in the statement.

-1. Section 14(a) provides that the receiver must obtain the court's approval to engage and retain professionals, but contemplates that this approval may come in the order of appointment itself.
+1. Section 14(a) provides that the receiver must obtain the court's approval to employ and retain professionals, but contemplates that this approval may come in the order of appointment itself.
 If the authorization is not contained in the order of appointment, subsection (a) would require notice and a hearing for appointment.

 The final sentence of subsection (a) also makes clear that the receiver may provide professional services to the estate (and be compensated for those services) where licensed to do so.
 See, e.g., Wash.
 Rev. Code Ann. § 7.60.180(3).
 The omission of "appraiser" from this sentence is intentional based on input from observers that dual service as both a receiver and appraiser would be inappropriate.

-While subsection (a) uses the singular ("the receiver may engage an attorney"), the Act contemplates that where the nature of the receivership so demands, the receiver may engage more than one attorney or other professional as needed.
+While subsection (a) uses the singular ("the receiver may employ an attorney"), the Act contemplates that where the nature of the receivership so demands, the receiver may employ more than one attorney or other professional as needed.

 2. Subsection (b) provides that the receiver's payment of the fees and expenses of professionals can occur only after the submission to the court of an itemized statement and court approval following notice and a hearing.